CloudSkew Architecture

 The landing page is a static VuePress site, with all pages authored in markdown.
 The default VuePress theme is used without any customization, although we're loading some marketplace plugins for image zoom, google analytics, sitemap generation etc. All images on this site are loaded from a CDN.
 The choice of VuePress for SSG was mainly down to its simplicity.

-The diagram editor is an Angular 8 SPA written in TypeScript (more details on the internals of this app will be shared in future articles).
+The diagram editor (opens new window) is an Angular 8 SPA written in TypeScript (more details on the internals of this app will be shared in future articles).
 To access the app, users are required to login using their GitHub or LinkedIn credentials.
 This app too loads all its static assets from a CDN, while relying on the back-end web APIs for fetching dynamic content.
 The choice of Angular as the front-end framework was mainly driven by our familiarity with it from prior projects.

 # Web APIs